esm-dev/modern-monaco/README.md

 }
 ```

-You can also set the diagnostics options for all languages by adding the `diagnosticsOptions` option to the `lsp` options:
+You can also set the diagnostics options for each language by adding the `diagnosticsOptions` option to the `lsp` options:

 ```js
 lazy({